Inhomogeneous conformal field theory out of equilibrium: Introduction

-where $v(x) = v(x+L) > 0$ and $T_{\pm}(x) = T_{\pm}(x+L)$ are the right- and left-moving components of the energy-momentum tensor in light-cone coordinates (see Sect.~\ref{Sect:Prerequisites} for details).
+where $T_{\pm}(x) = T_{\pm}(x+L)$ are the right- and left-moving components of the energy-momentum tensor in light-cone coordinates (see Sect.~\ref{Sec:Prerequisites} for details) and $v(x) = v(x+L) > 0$.
 [Standard CFT is recovered by setting $v(x) = v$.]
-Such models have been proposed to effectively describe arctic-circle phenomena \cite{ADSV} and 1+1-dimensional quantum many-body systems such as quantum gases in harmonic traps and spin chains with certain inhomogeneities varying on mesoscopic length scales \cite{DSVC, DSC, BrDu, RBD, LaMo2}.
-The latter is illustrated in Fig.~\ref{Fig:Inhomogeneous_CFT} for a quantum $XXZ$ spin chain (in the gapless regime and close to half filling \footnote{ But not exactly at half filling. }) with uniformly varying couplings.
-Indeed, one can (heuristically) show that this spin chain is effectively described by an inhomogeneous version of the Luttinger model \cite{Tom, Lut, MaLi} with local interactions, see, e.g., \cite{Moo}, which will serve as our main example of an inhomogeneous CFT.
+Such models have been proposed to effectively describe, for instance, quantum spin chains with certain inhomogeneities varying on mesoscopic length scales, quantum gases in harmonic traps, arctic-circle phenomena, and quantum generalized hydrodynamics \cite{ADSV, DSVC, DSC, RBD, LaMo2, RCDD}.
+The first is illustrated in Fig.~\ref{Fig:Inhomogeneous_CFT} for a quantum $XXZ$ spin chain (in the gapless regime and close to half filling \footnote{ But not exactly at half filling (cf.\ Footnote~\ref{Footnote:K_and_Delta}). }) with uniformly varying couplings.
+Indeed, one can (heuristically) show that this spin chain is effectively described by an inhomogeneous version of the Luttinger model \cite{Tom, Lut, MaLi} with local (point-like) interactions, see, e.g., \cite{Moo}.
+The latter will serve as our main example of an inhomogeneous CFT.

-To study both heat and charge transport, for concreteness, we suppose that our CFT has a $\textnormal{U}(1)$-current algebra.
-The associated total conserved charge is denoted $Q = \int_{-L/2}^{L/2} \dd x\, [J_{+}(x) + J{-}(x)]$ where $J_{\pm}(x) = J_{\pm}(x+L)$ are the right- and left-moving components of the $\textnormal{U}(1)$ current in light-cone coordinates (see Sect.~\ref{Sect:Prerequisites} for details).
+To study both heat and charge transport, for concreteness, we suppose that our CFT has a conserved $\mathrm{U}(1)$ current.
+The associated total conserved charge is denoted $Q = \int_{-L/2}^{L/2} \dd x\, [J_{+}(x) + J_{-}(x)]$ where $J_{\pm}(x) = J_{\pm}(x+L)$ are the right- and left-moving components of the $\mathrm{U}(1)$ current in light-cone coordinates (see Sect.~\ref{Sec:Prerequisites} for details).
 This is further motivated by that the inhomogeneous local Luttinger model mentioned above is an example of such a CFT.